🇩🇰

 Occasional

-Traditional Danish soups and some creamy vegetable preparations use fish stock as a base, particularly in coastal restaurants and more traditional kitchens.
-A soup described by its main vegetable — creamy potato, leek, or cauliflower — may be built on fiskebouillon rather than grøntsagsbouillon (vegetable stock).
-This is less common in modern Copenhagen-style restaurants but remains relevant in regional and traditional settings, and at hotel dinner menus in coastal areas.
+Traditional Danish soups and some creamy vegetable preparations use fish stock as a base, particularly in coastal restaurants and traditional kitchens where a vegetable description on the menu does not indicate a vegetable stock base.
+A soup described by its main vegetable ingredient, such as creamy potato, leek, or cauliflower, may be built on fiskebouillon rather than grøntsagsbouillon (vegetable stock).
+This is less common in modern Copenhagen restaurants but remains relevant in regional and hotel restaurant settings, particularly along the coast.
+Ask specifically whether the soup base is vegetable or fish stock.

-Found in: Traditional soups · coastal restaurant menus · creamy vegetable soups · some hotel kitchens
+Traditional soups · Coastal restaurant menus · Creamy vegetable soups · Hotel dinner menus · Regional kitchens

 Language